-These three points are essential considerations if people are to have access to the best available screening, treatment or care to identify and manage their colorectal cancer.
-We will campaign to ensure these themes are embraced in all Member States.
+These are essential considerations if people are to have access to the best available screening, treatment or care.
+We will continue to campaign to ensure these themes are embraced in all Member States.

 Working with our country partners we will extend and strengthen local patient advocacy skills, targeting MPs and MEPs to improve their understanding of local health issues and the inequalities that exist.
-We will be encouraging our Affiliate and Associate partners to develop close working relationships with MPs in their Country.
+We will encourage our Affiliate and Associate groups to develop close working relationships with MPs in their Country.

 Written Declaration on the Fight Against Colorectal Cancer